IsraelShowell/Stock-Master/README.md

 # Version History:
 # V-1.30: (7-28-24)
-Israel connected and overhauled UI using the team's template (5:11AM)
+Israel connected and overhauled UI using the team's template  (5:11 AM) Israel hosted the web application online via PythonAnywhere: https://shdev.pythonanywhere.com/ (5:20 AM)

 # Current Features as of V-1.30:
 - A user can create an account, and fill out company information, login into their account, and see their dashboard